-This module will involve six daily trips to the field site.
-While at the site, students will use excavation tools such as trowels, total station, GPS technology, mapping techniques, and field computers to document our finds.
-The team will also work at the Archaeology Laboratory at the University of Alaska Museum of the North.
-There, students will employ a range of computer software and scientific methods to decipher clues from artifacts, animal bones, soils, and plant remains to understand the activities that occurred at the site and how people lived in the past.
+This module will involve a 7-day field expedition to Quartz Lake (~86 miles southeast of Fairbanks).
+Students will travel by van and camp near the archaeological site during the duration of the excavations.
+Excavations will be carried out at the site with visits and field trips to the surrounding area.
+After fieldwork the team will work at the Archaeology Laboratory at the University of Alaska Museum of the North.
+There, we will employ a range of scientific methods to decipher clues from artifacts, animal bones, soils, and plant remains collected during excavation to understand the various activities occurring at the site, environment, and how humans lived there in the past.
 Students will also learn how museum professionals preserve and store artifacts and samples so that they are available for future research.
 Come and join the investigation and help make new discoveries!

-Sam Coffman is the GIS coordinator at the University of Alaska Museum of the North.
+Sam Coffman is the Research Archaeologist/GIS coordinator at the University of Alaska Museum of the North.
 He earned his MA in Anthropology from UAF and his BA from the University of Nevada, Reno.

-Scott Shirar is a research archaeologist at the University of Alaska Museum of the North.
+Scott Shirar is the archaeology collection manager at the University of Alaska Museum of the North.
 He earned his Bachelor of Arts in Anthropology at Indiana University and his Master of Arts in Anthropology at UAF.

 “My first experience with archaeology was when I enrolled in the archaeological field school during the summer session after my freshman year at Indiana University.
-During that field school we spent four weeks excavating a thousand-year-old abandoned village site now located in a farmer’s cornfield in south-central Indiana.
+During that field school we spent four weeks excavating a thousand-year-old abandoned village site, which is now a farmer’s cornfield in south-central Indiana.
 After my first day in the field I was hooked on archaeology, where you never know what the next trowel stroke will uncover.
-I look forward to my first year participating in the ASRA program and to teaching students how archaeology is carried out in the field and in the laboratory to learn about past human culture.”
+I look forward to my fourth year participating in the ASRA program and to teaching students how archaeology is carried out in the field and in the laboratory to learn about past human culture.”